iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 ##Linear Model

-Our final task in this short study was to attempt to create a linear regression model using a number of calendar variables and weather variables.
+My final task in this short study was to attempt to create a linear regression model using a number of calendar variables and weather variables.

 ### Setting Up Input Variables
-To create this model, we forced the calendar variables to be "factor" variables.
+To create this model, I forced the calendar variables to be "factor" variables.
 For example, it makes little sense to treat the months as actual integers -- the integers denoting the months are stand-ins for the months' names.
 Similarly, because peoples' schedules do not follow a linear trajectory throughout the day, despite the increasing hours (the activity levels are more sinusoidal), it makes more sense to treat hour variables as individual factors.
 Likewise for weekday factors.
-We also have holiday factors -- either 1 for holiday or 0 for not a holiday.
+I also have holiday factors -- either 1 for holiday or 0 for not a holiday.

-For the weather variables, we have temperature *and* temperature squared, since the ridership vs. temperature is not a straight linear relationship.
-We also used humidity (values between 0 and 1.0), and cloud cover (values between 0 and 1.0).
+For the weather variables, I have temperature *and* temperature squared, since the ridership vs. temperature is not a straight linear relationship.
+I also used humidity (values between 0 and 1.0), and cloud cover (values between 0 and 1.0).

 ### Model Output

-Using the above inputs, we created a linear model.
+Using the above inputs, I created a linear model.
 A summary of the linear fit shows the following output.
 An interpretation follows in the next section.

 {% highlight r %}